Alan Hinkes: Schoolboy turned Superstar Climber

-Today we received a letter containing a review of Alan Hinkes' 8000 Metres: Climbing the World's Highest Mountains and it was so lovely that we had to share it with you.
+We received a lovely letter containing a review of Alan Hinkes' 8000 Metres: Climbing the World's Highest Mountains and we had to share it with you.

 "Forty years ago, on a summer's evening, a schoolboy tied onto my rope to climb on a small North York Moors crag before he hitch-hiked back to Northallerton to finish his homework.
 He was unbelievably keen but polite and eager to learn so climbing with the young Alan Hinkes was always a pleasure.
 Over the years I have followed Alan's career with interest, attending many f his lectures and, to be truthful, I thought that I'd heard all the stories, seen all the pictures and even had the t-shirt so, although I knew that he had compiled a book recording his ascents of fourteen of the World's highest mountains, I didn't immediately rush out to buy a copy.